 Though not reliable during dry months, there is a water source about 300 yards off of the summit trail.
 It is marked for your convenience.
 The views at the summit are tremendous and signs point to the east and west overlooks.

 From the Lexington Visitor Center, drive east on Washington Street to a left at the stoplight onto East Nelson Street (US-60).
 Continue for 15 miles through Buena Vista and beneath the Blue Ridge Parkway overpass to a left onto Coffeytown Road (Route 634).
 Drive 1.6 miles to a right onto Wiggins Spring Road.
 After 3.5 miles there is a large open area to the left (Hog Camp Gap) and a parking area.
 If the seasonal gate is closed, park here, otherwise continue another 0.2 mile turn right into the parking area for the Mount Pleasant trailhead.

 - Conditions at the summit (around 4,000 feet) will be cooler with a steady to stiff breeze.

-- Pack a picnic lunch comprised of a wrap or sandwich from Foot of the Mountain Café on Magnolia Avenue in Buena Vista.
+- Pack a picnic lunch comprised of a wrap or sandwich from Cattlemen's Market on Route 60 in Lexington.